 Hi, Mum, can you hear me?
 Martin has sorted my headphones because my hands are pretty busy at the moment – along with other bits of me.

 I’m safe … listen … I’m safe.
 Record this, like my other reports from the front line.
-You are: good.
+You are? good.
 This is a bit different but I want it recorded too because I still don’t trust the media.
 They’ve lied about these riots from the start.
-They’re, lying about everything – not just our staffing levels, and the waiting times in A&E – and they’re certainly not reporting the levels of poverty round here, let alone all the strange things we’ve heard going on.
+They’re lying about everything – what’s happening here and who’s doing what.
+It’s not the police breaking up race riots and stuff – everyone here is united against the police who are the ones stirring things up.
+The media have also totally clamped over all the strange things we’ve heard going on.
 This is one of those strange things.
-It’s not about the riot but about the secrecy surrounding what’s happening to the world.

 I’m fine.
 Hit by one bullet … I think it was a bullet … but I’m … will you pay attention!
 I’m fine.
 Please shut up and stop flapping.

 Petrol bombs, water cannon, rubber bullets, real bullets.
 It’s … well was … a war zone here.

 But that’s not the whole story.

 Mum, this is important: stop talking!
 There was this … what do I say? … naked old man who appeared – right between the rioters and the police.
 He was easily three or four times the height of any normal person even though he was stooping and bow-legged.
 Scrawny, wrinkled, big red beard, wild hair and a really pissed off expression – nothing could touch him, not fire or bullets.

 The shout he made had everybody running for cover.
 It was like a volcano erupting, a bomb shockwave bending the air.
 Shit: bits fell from buildings, slates cascading like falling leaves.
 The ground rumbled.
 That was the blast which knocked our ambulance over.
 People spun and flew.
 It was beyond belief.